-The screening venues of the 17th edition of the Festival were:
+The screening venues of the 18th edition of the Festival are:

 Maison de la Grivola and Auditorium Biblioteca Comunale

 At the very heart of the Festival for 30 years: nestled at the foot of the Gran Paradiso massif, Cogne offers countless nature beauties exteding as far as the eye can see: snowy peaks, green meadows and limpid brooks.
 Cogne was officially declared Alpine Pearl on 1 January 2011, thus joining the network of councils which promote sustainable development and eco-friendly holidays.

 Maison Pellissier of Rhêmes-Saint-Georges is a multi-purpose, fully equipped room strategically situated in the valley of Rhêmes.
 It is an ideal location to host conferences and gatherings.

 Maison Pellissier is jointly managed by Fondation Grand Paradis and the Council of Rhêmes-Saint-Georges.
 It has seating capacity for 150 people.